 - Building relationships of trust and respect

-- Asking questions, listening attentively and confirming your understanding
+- Asking questions, listening attentively and verifying your understanding

-- Recognising mental health problems such as anxiety, eating disorders, depression, PTSD and bipolar dysfunctions
+- Recognising mental health issues like PTSD, depression, eating disorders, bipolar dysfunctions and anxiety

 - Liaising with others (when necessary) to help make changes happen